rafactx/portfolio/README.md

 ---

-## 📄 License
+## 📄 License and Attribution

-Distributed under the **Creative Commons BY-NC 4.0** license.
+This project uses [Once UI](https://once-ui.com) under the [Creative Commons BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
-Commercial usage is not allowed without a [Once UI Pro](https://once-ui.com/pricing) license.
+It is intended for personal and non-commercial use only.
+Attribution is included in this README and source code as required.

 ---